bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:52 PM CT, March 14</p>
+<p class="updated_time"> Latest data: 03:07 PM CT, March 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 50°, which is 3° *colder* than yesterday.
-Tomorrow is expected to be 11° **warmer** than today.
+Tomorrow is expected to be 15° **warmer** than today.

 Currently:

-- 48°
+- 49°
 - Clear
-- 54% humidity
+- 59% humidity
-- 10 mph wind
+- 11 mph wind
-- 2% cloud cover
+- 0% cloud cover
-- 32 AQI 🟩
+- 34 AQI 🟩
-- 0.91 inches of rain and 0.46 inches of snow expected in the next 48 hours
+- 0.33 inches of snow and 0.06 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>